tomeduarte/ai_letter_game/README.markdown

 Steps:

-1. clone this repository outside your eclipse workspace path (we'll assume it's called "repo").
+1. clone this repository outside your eclipse workspace path (we'll assume it's called "repo");
-2. create a new project in eclipse;
+2. create a new java project in eclipse;
-3. import "repo/ai-letter-game" inside your project's "src/" directory
+3. import "repo/ai-letter-game" inside your project's "src/" directory; when importing, select advanced and use the link option;
-4. add "repo/lib/jade.jar" as an external JAR in the project libraries
+4. add "repo/lib/jade.jar" as an external JAR in the project libraries;

 To run, run "repo/ai-letter-game/AILetterGame.java" as a regular Java Application.